pwitvoet/mess/scripting system.md

     - Returns `1` (true) if the current string ends with the given string, or `none` (false) if it does not.
 - `string replace(string str, string replacement)`
     - Returns a string where all occurrences of `str` have been replaced with `replacement`.
+- `string trim(string? chars)`
+    - Returns a string where all leading and trailing occurrences of the given characters have been removed.
+The chars argument is optional - if omitted, all leading and trailing whitespace will be removed.
+    - For example, `'_ hello,_'.trim(' _,')` returns `'hello'`.
+- string `trimstart(string? chars)`
+    - Returns a string where all leading occurrences of the given characters have been removed.
+The chars argument is optional - if omitted, all leading whitespace will be removed.
+    - For example, `'  test  '.trimstart()` returns `'test  '`.
+- `string trimend(string? chars)`
+    - Returns a string where all trailing occurrences of the given characters have been removed.
+The chars argument is optional - if omitted, all trailing whitespace will be removed.
+    - For example, `'what?'.trimend('.!?')` returns `'what'`.
+- `string segment(string delimiter, number index)`
+    - Splits the string using the given delimiter, and returns the Nth segment.
+Negative indexing is supported.
+    - For example, `'a, b, c'.segment(',', 1)` returns `' b'`, and `'my name is MESS'.segment(' ', -1)` returns `'MESS'`.

 ### `none`